Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 Atlas is compatible with Nimble in the sense that it supports the Nimble file format.

-Atlas uses three concepts:
+Atlas uses two main concepts:

 The deps directory can be set via --deps:DIR during atlas init.